Internet of things: Politics and civic engagement

-Some scholars and activists argue that the IoT can be used to create new models of civic engagement if device networks can be open to user control and inter-operable platforms.
+Some scholars and activists argue that the IoT can be used to create new models of civic engagement if device networks can be open to user control and interoperable platforms.
 Philip N. Howard, a professor and author, writes that political life in both democracies and authoritarian regimes will be shaped by the way the IoT will be used for civic engagement.
 For that to happen, he argues that any connected device should be able to divulge a list of the "ultimate beneficiaries" of its sensor data and that individual citizens should be able to add new organisations to the beneficiary list.
 In addition, he argues that civil society groups need to start developing their IoT strategy for making use of data and engaging with the public.

 Government regulation

 One of the key drivers of the IoT is data.
 The success of the idea of connecting devices to make them more efficient is dependent upon access to and storage & processing of data.
 For this purpose, companies working on the IoT collect data from multiple sources and store it in their cloud network for further processing.
 This leaves the door wide open for privacy and security dangers and single point vulnerability of multiple systems.
 The other issues pertain to consumer choice and ownership of data and how it is used.
 Though still in their infancy, regulations and governance regarding these issues of privacy, security, and data ownership continue to develop.
 IoT regulation depends on the country.
 Some examples of legislation that is relevant to privacy and data collection are: the US Privacy Act of 1974, OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data of 1980, and the EU Directive 95/46/EC of 1995.